-

 Justice in Evaluation

-• Identify cause-effect relationships
+- Identify cause-and-effect relationships

-• Lies, Damned Lies and Statistics
+Lies, Damned Lies and Statistics

 In moving from our traditional model of evidence based medicine (EBM) to Personalised Medicine (PM) and ensuring that greater participation and inclusion is built into our service designs, we are going to have to move away from the conventional statistical analysis to a new way of generating measures to identify best practice.

-Importantly, we are missing the process of looking back and ‘marking our homework’ so we can check that our assumptions and ensure our direction of travel is positive.
+Importantly, we are missing the process of looking back and ‘marking our homework’ so we can check our assumptions and ensure our direction of travel is positive.
+We have lost this capability with ‘in the moment’ decision making.

 Our traditional model of evaluation is based upon: Input – Intervention – Outcome and we need to move to: Experience – Conversation – Understanding but what new measurements are needed to demonstrate success.